 What Causes Scope Creep?

-Last: Piling on too many revisions can kill a web design project.
+- Piling on too many revisions can kill a web design project.
 Every site is going to need a few changes as you try to capture the client’s vision, but when it goes too far, it can completely bog down the schedule.
 These mini-tasks are so small you might not even notice how much time they’re taking, but they can do some serious damage if you don’t keep them under control.
+This particular practice of working on a project past its point of diminishing returns is often called gold plating.

 1. Plan Every Step